anti-integral/unblockedGPT/README.md

 - Command to type a prompt into the GPT model and write the output to keyboard inputs.

 # API Keys
 Note none of these can be taken from you because this runs locally on your computer.
-Some require subscriptions but I recommend getting the free and necessary ones = OpenAI, ProWritingAid, GPTHero (Username, Password).
-Other free ones are set by default.
+Some require subscriptions but OpenAI API key is required.
+Other ones are set by default or need your input.
+Copy and paste these links into browser.
 - OpenAI: [https://platform.openai.com/account/api-keys](url)
 - GPTHero API Key: Set automatically (no manual changes needed).
 - StealthGPT API Key: get from [https://www.stealthgpt.ai/](url) (requires paid subscription)